Last Updated on

-One of our body’s physiological indicators of stress and relaxation is something called heart rate variability.
-It’s the time variation of interval between heartbeats.
+Heart rate variability is one of our body’s physiological indicators of stress and relaxation.
+It’s the time variation of the interval between heartbeats.
 Everyone’s heart varies to some degree.
-For an average healthy person the heart will have normal ups and downs.
+For an average healthy person, the heart will have normal ups and downs.

-Making heart rate variability a great predictor of who will give in to temptations and who will successfully exert willpower.
+Heart rate variability a predictor of who will give in to temptations and who will exert willpower.

-A number of different factors influence this physiological measurement, from pollution, to the food we eat.
-Anything that puts your body or mind in a state of stress can potentially interfere.
-Anything that allows you to tap into the parasympathetic nervous system will benefit you.
+Different factors influence this physiological measurement, from pollution to the food we eat.
+Anything that puts your body or mind in a state of stress can interfere, whereas anything that allows you to tap into the parasympathetic nervous system will benefit you.

-A 2010 survey by the American Psychological Association found that 75% of people in the United States report high levels of stress.
-Americans are also increasingly sleep deprived, which may be causing an epidemic of poor self-control and focus.
+A 2010 survey by the American Psychological Association (APA) found that 75% of people in the United States report high levels of stress.
+Americans are also increasingly sleep-deprived, causing an epidemic of poor self-control and focus.
 Lack of sleep creates impulse control and attention problems similar to attention deficit (ADHD) and hyperactivity disorder.

 This is draining their energy and compiling stress that steals their ability to self-control.

-Another interesting thing that happens, is that stress will shift your brain to a reward seeking state.
-Turning you in the direction of whatever it believes will make you happy at the moment.
-You’ll find yourself craving whatever your brain believes will make you feel better.
+Stress will shift your brain to a reward-seeking state.
+Whatever will make you happy at the moment will become a fixation, as you find yourself craving whatever your brain believes will make you feel better.
 This is why people who are stressed are more likely to reach for a cigarette, a drink or fast food.

-According to the American Psychological Association the most common stress coping strategies are also the least effective ones:
+According to the APA, the most common stress coping strategies are also the least effective ones:

 Some of the most effective stress-relief strategies are:

-By now you’ll have a pretty good idea that one of the biggest obstacles to self-control is stress.
-Another significant hindrance is self-criticism.
+By now you’ll have a pretty good idea that stress is one of the biggest obstacles to self-control.
+Two other hindrances are self-criticism and temptation.

-Two psychologists, Claire Adams and Mark Leary invited a group of weight-watching women into the lab and encouraged them to eat doughnuts and candy for the sake of science.
-Their plan: make half of these dieters feel better about giving in to the doughnuts.
+Two psychologists, Claire Adams and Mark Leary invited a group of weight-watching women into the lab and encouraged them to eat doughnuts and candy—for the sake of science.
+Their plan was to make half of these dieters feel better about giving in to the doughnuts.

 Their hypothesis was that if guilt is a self-control deal breaker, maybe the opposite of guilt would support willpower.